owncloud/ocis/docs/ocis/adr/0008-configuration.md

 - Configure via global (single file for all extensions) config file + some configuration files like WEB_UI_CONFIG or proxy routes
 - configure via per extension config file + some configuration files like WEB_UI_CONFIG or proxy routes

-Each individual use case DOES NOT mix sources (i.e: when using cli flags, do not use environment variables nor cli flags).
+Each individual use case DOES NOT mix sources (i.e: when using cli flags, do not use environment variables).

 _Limitations on urfave/cli prevent us from providing structured configuration and framework support for cli flags + env variables._